RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 can also pull out a substring just as you can with slicing.
 The difference is that Java uses method calls where Python uses Operators.

-In fact this is the first example of another big difference between Java and Python.
+In fact, this is the first example of another big difference between Java and Python.
 Java does not support any operator overloading.
 Table 3 maps common Python string operations to their Java counterparts.
 For the examples shown in the table we will use a string variable called “str”